Wenxuan-SHANG/Taiwan-EIA-OCR-Pipeline/README.md

 ### About the developer
 **Wenxuan Shang** — B.A.
 Peking University; currently a graduate student at Waseda University.
 This tool was originally developed to process approximately 10,000 pages of Traditional Chinese Environmental Impact Assessment (EIA) documents (mixed printed and handwritten) for qualitative research.
 It is open-sourced for use by other researchers.

+Below this point is the original Colab-based OCR pipeline and the research background that this app grew out of.

 ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------